 The future energy mix will be based on a wide range of technologies.
 The increase of renewable energy generation is at the heart of the decarbonisation of the energy system.
 Additionally, the growing electricity demand, due to electrification of industry and transport, leads to the need for more and smarter grid infrastructure.
 Offshore wind energy, for example, has the potential to provide large amounts of clean energy and is set for robust growth in the EU.
 The next-generation electrical power system will be increasingly smart and will be one of the fundamental aspects of the integrated energy system, linking the planning and operation of DSO and TSO networks.
-Using the power of analytics, monitoring and smart communication enables an adequate combination of available and cost-efficient resources in the electrical grid.
+Using the power of data analytics, monitoring and smart communication enables an adequate combination of available and cost-efficient resources in the electrical grid.
 Unlocking the potential of digitalisation by including for example virtual power plants paves the way for cleaning up the grid.
 Digitalisation and information are two of the main aspects for selecting the most efficient energy solution and for maintaining the existing high levels of system reliability, quality and resource adequacy.
+At the same time, the increasing digitalisation requires stepping up cybersecurity levels by implementing suitable rules to protect grids and data used adequately.
 The increasing popularity of electrical vehicles will open up new market opportunities such as "smart charging".
-Another very important aspect is the need for shifting generation and load in terms by flexibility instruments, such as demand side management, RES curtailment and the usage of longterm storage.
+Another very important aspect is the need for shifting generation and load in terms of flexibility instruments, such as demand side management, RES curtailment and the usage of long-term storage.
 As regulators we have to define clear regulatory conditions to overcome potential barriers for implementing these new services.

 Indeed, although electricity is at the heart of decarbonisation, the role of renewable and low-carbon gases is also recognised, and it will be through promoting synergies in the overall energy system that it will be possible to achieve the agreed targets.
 Considering that significant additional quantities of RES-electricity will be needed, these gases may be used as one of several flexibility instruments for different purposes and provide different services, such as for storage in relation to volatile RES generation and its possible curtailment.
 The door is open to new actors and new technologies, requiring a careful adaptation and oversight of markets and regulation.
-Additionally, the declining need for natural gas raises the issue of conducting any regulatory assessment of new infrastructure with utmost care, excluding potential sunk costs and utilise existing infrastructure in the most efficient way (e.g. by system integration or smartening the network).
+Additionally, the declining need for natural gas raises the issue of conducting any regulatory assessment of new infrastructure with utmost care, excluding potential sunk costs and utilising existing infrastructure in the most efficient way (e.g. by system integration or smartening the network).
 In this integrated context, CEER notes the relevance, for example, of revisiting the current established electricity and gas definitions, with respect to the efficient use of their respective networks.